peteragility/alfresco-eks/README.md

 2. Please request AWS account user's access key ID and secret from account admin, they are required for authentication in AWS command line tool (CLI)
 3. Please request Quay.io credentials by logging a ticket in Alfresco support center, which is required to pull ACS docker images from Quay.io repository.
 4. Please discuss with your AWS account's admin to decide and setup the CIDR range of the VPC and subnets that the EKS cluster will sit, it is suggested to create one subnet for each AZ in the region, i.e. 3 subnets.
-5. Ensure "DNS resolution"  and "DNS hostnames" are enabled in the VPC.
+5. Ensure "DNS resolution"  and "DNS hostnames" are enabled in the VPC, and the subnets' route table has a 0.0.0.0/0 to internet gateway, i,e, they are public subnets.
 6. Create IAM role "eks-control-role", which will be assumed by the EKS cluster:
    - Goto IAM in AWS console, select service: EKS and click “EKS” in use case and click “Next”: ![](https://raw.githubusercontent.com/peterone928/alfresco-eks/master/images/eks-control-role.png)
    - Keep click “next” and at the final step input the role name: “eks-control-role” and click “Create Role”: ![](https://raw.githubusercontent.com/peterone928/alfresco-eks/master/images/eks-control-role-2.png)